Key takeaways

 Prototyping | 14 days |

-At Purrweb, we create a fully-fledged UI/UX conceptual design in about 1,5 months.
-In the end, the client gets a solid design of the final product.
+At Purrweb, we create a fully-fledged UI/UX conceptual design in about 1.5 months.
+In the end, the client gets a solid design for the final product.

-We executed this process while designing Fintarget — an app for beginner investors.
+We executed this process while designing Fin Target — an app for beginner investors.
 The owner already hired a developer team, and the only issue was UI/UX design — we helped them with that.
 We implemented several features: authorization, user profiles, and investment strategy search.
-As a result, the owners got a web app and the mobile app version of the design.
+As a result, the owners got a web app and a mobile app version of the design.
 It took us 1.5 months.

 Conclusion